The Ultimate Guide to Building a Coding Portfolio

-Consider including an "about me" section or page along with your resume and featured projects.
-An "about me" section strikes a more personal tone than a resume.
-Rather than focusing solely on work experience, use your "about me" page to let employers know a little bit about yourself as a person.
+Consider including an "About Me" section or page along with your resume and featured projects.
+An "About Me" section strikes a more personal tone than a resume.
+Rather than focusing solely on work experience, use your "About Me" page to let employers know a little about yourself.

-Coders must include projects in their portfolios.
+You must include projects in your portfolios.
 Employers expect and want to see coding portfolio projects to evaluate a developer's work.
-Developers who recently graduated from college may include some projects completed for class, such as a thesis project.
+If you recently graduated from college, you may include projects completed for class, such as a thesis project.
 A coding portfolio should contain 4-10 projects.

 Make sure that you regularly update the projects you feature on your website.
-Regular updates demonstrate a strong work ethic.
-You should also choose projects that demonstrate the breadth and depth of your coding knowledge.
+Regular updates show a strong work ethic.
+You should also choose projects that highlight the breadth and depth of your coding knowledge.